-Hollis Global is one of the leading independent commercial real estate consultants, an international company that works on behalf of and advises a multitude of clients from building owners, occupiers, fund managers and pension funds.
-When approached by a pension fund group, who had recently purchased Cameron Court Industrial Estate, and were looking to make it more commercially viable, Hollis Global turned to Starfish Construction Group for support in transforming the properties.
-Hollis pride themselves on offering a best in class service — Europe-wide network with a global outlook, supporting their clients at every stage of the property cycle.
+Hollis Global is a leading independent commercial real estate consultant.
+An international company that works on behalf of and advises a multitude of clients from building owners, pension funds, occupiers and fund managers.
+A pension fund group, who approached Hollis after purchasing 11 units in three blocks located at Cameron Court Industrial Estate, Warrington, needed assistance to transform the properties and make them a more viable asset.
+Hollis Global turned to Starfish Construction Group for project support.

 Starfish Construction Group's culture, processes and experience matched with the requirements and aspirations of both Hollis and the client.